What to expect at OMCA Off The Grid

 The steps make perfect stadium seating to watch, climb, or dance especially when a DJ or band is playing for the crowd.

 We walked to the event but our friends found free street parking just a block away.
 You can also pay to park in the OMCA underground garage or take BART to Lake Merritt Station.

 A great big art table with plenty of cool supplies was set up in front of the Koi pond.
 Kids of all ages participated in making original art pieces and were assisted by friendly OMCA staff.

 The restrooms are clean and families can choose to walk through the Gardens of OMCA to eat on the grass or participate in a hands-on activity.

 Our daughter (19 mo) enjoyed people/kid/dog watching, dancing on the dance floor and sitting in front of the fantastic Koi pond (more like a Koi pool!)
 My husband and I enjoyed our delicious fried chicken sliders and watching our daughter cut loose on the dance floor!

-Most trucks take debit and credit cards so you don’t have to haul too much cash around.
+Most trucks take apple pay and cards so you don’t have to haul too much cash around.
 My husband and I chose amazing sliders, bbq fries and two sodas which totaled around $25.
 The food was SCRUMPTIOUS!
-We also could not resist Cupkates $3 tiramisu and s'more cupcakes.
+Other trucks served local desserts, coffee, beer, and wine.